wntrblm/Micronova/user_guide/docs/build.md

 ![Photo of the back of the board with all of the converters completely soldered](images/28-converters-soldered.jpg)

 You're all done!
-If you have a busboard kit or a front panel kit, continue reading.
+If you have a busboard kit or a front entry kit, continue reading.
 If not, hop down to [the end](#all-done) for some useful links.

 ## Busboard